SPIN Selling was introduced by Neil Rackham in his 1988 book of the same name.

 To give you a better sense of what this all means, here’s a look at the question types and stages that define the SPIN sales framework:

 The SPIN acronym comes from the four types of questions at the center of the methodology, which break down as follows:

-- Implication.
-Implication questions are used to help reps understand the consequences or impact of the prospect’s problem.
-These questions give prospects a chance to voice their frustrations–and for reps, present an opportunity to strengthen bonds by validating prospect pain.
+- Implication – Implication questions are used to help reps understand the consequences or impact of the prospect’s problem.
+These questions give prospects a chance to voice their frustrations and give reps a chance to present an opportunity to strengthen bonds by validating prospect pain.

-- Need-payoff.
-Need-payoff questions focus on understanding of the urgency and impact of solving the problem.
-Here, you’re trying to figure out if solving this problem is a priority—and if so, quantifying the impact of that solution.
+- Need-payoff – Need-payoff questions focus on understanding the urgency and impact of solving the problem.
+Here, you’re trying to figure out if solving the problem is a priority—and if so, quantifying the impact of that solution.

 Once you’ve asked, answered, and addressed all these questions, it’s time to move in for the close.

 SPIN selling stages

 According to Rackham, sellers tend to work through the same general steps as they move from discovery to close.